to place it on page-->

 Wrong side showing of the crochet star stitchWrong Side Showing of the Crochet Star Stitch

 However, since it is only a two-row repeat, the beginner can learn this pattern quickly.
-You will find that it's not as complicated as you might initially have thought.
+You will find it's not as complicated as you might have initially thought.

 The first row of the pattern creates the stars, which are made up of a single crochet stitch each worked in a separate chain or stitch from the previous row.